CCVI Success Stories

 As one of the first people at CCVI to meet and work with Lawrence (Lolo), Teacher of the Visually Impaired Michelle Tovar is quick to highlight his natural love for learning and bright personality.
 Michelle has known and worked with Lawrence as his Teacher of the Visually Impaired since he first came to CCVI at the age of three.

-But as his time at CCVI went on, Lawrence grew socially and mentally and formed many friendships, and acquired many skills, such as navigation with a cane and Braille.
+As his time at CCVI went on, Lawrence grew socially and mentally and formed many friendships, and acquired many skills, such as navigation with a cane and Braille.

 Now at the age of 8, Lawrence will be entering the third grade this coming school year and still has a natural love for learning and has taken a liking to geography and science.